piqnt/planck.js/README.md

 - [Erin Catto's Publications](https://box2d.org/publications/)
 - [dyn4j Blog Posts](http://www.dyn4j.org/category/gamedev/) by William Bittle
 - [Solving Rigid Body Contacts](http://www.richardtonge.com/presentations/Tonge-2012-GDC-solvingRigidBodyContacts.pdf) by Richard Tonge (slides)

-## Development

-For development, you can run testbed locally with a live build and try examples in [`example`](./example/) directory.

-1. Install `git` and `npm`

-1. Clone or download this repository

-1. Install npm dependencies:

-        npm install

-1. Run testbed and open it in your web browser (see command-line output for URL to open):

-        npm run testbed

 ## Credits